-Offers support to the student during the execution of written assignments and assignments, prototype, final project and projects in-between the intensives.

-Artistic Coach; Offers support to the student for their artistic development, practice-based second year.
-Research coaches offer support to the student during the execution of practice and written based assignments, the final project and projects in-between the intensives.
+Writing Coach; Offers support to the student during the execution of written assignments and research.
 Coaching is student specific.

+Artistic Coach; Offers support to the student for their artistic development, practice-based assignments, prototype, final project and projects in-between the intensives.